 You can see below how EPS has changed over time (discover the exact values by clicking on the image).

-We like that insiders have been buying shares in the last twelve months.
+We consider it positive that insiders have made significant purchases in the last year.
 Having said that, most people consider earnings and revenue growth trends to be a more meaningful guide to the business.
-It might be well worthwhile taking a look at our free report on Franklin Financial Services's earnings, revenue and cash flow.
+It might be well worthwhile taking a look at our free report on Franklin Financial Services' earnings, revenue and cash flow.

 What About Dividends?

-As well as measuring the share price return, investors should also consider the total shareholder return (TSR).
+When looking at investment returns, it is important to consider the difference between total shareholder return (TSR) and share price return.
 The TSR incorporates the value of any spin-offs or discounted capital raisings, along with any dividends, based on the assumption that the dividends are reinvested.
-So for companies that pay a generous dividend, the TSR is often a lot higher than the share price return.
-As it happens, Franklin Financial Services's TSR for the last 5 years was 114%, which exceeds the share price return mentioned earlier.
+Arguably, the TSR gives a more comprehensive picture of the return generated by a stock.
+As it happens, Franklin Financial Services' TSR for the last 1 year was 26%, which exceeds the share price return mentioned earlier.
 The dividends paid by the company have thusly boosted the total shareholder return.